sharc-lab/GenGNN/README.md

-# GNN acceleration on FPGA using HLS
+# GenGNN: A Generic FPGA Framework for Graph Neural Network Acceleration